 NLFI’s prime mandate is exercising the shareholder rights in ABN AMRO Bank N.V. and de Volksbank N.V.

 The establishment of NLFI was the result of a parliamentary resolution to ensure a commercial, non-political governance of financial institutions, and a transparent separation of interests.
 The authority of the Minister of Finance has been laid down in the enabling act (Wet stichting administratiekantoor beheer financiële instellingen) and NLFI’s articles of association.

 Privatisation will be decided on by the Minister of Finance.
 NLFI will submit such divestment proposals and later prepare and execute the transactions.

 Previously NLFI was amongst others also shareholder of ASR Nederland N.V.
 The privatisation of this company has been completed.

-As of 23 September 2021, the board of NLFI consists of two members, Wim van den Goorbergh (chairman) and Diana van Everdingen.
+As of 26 January 2023, the board of NLFI consists of three members, Wim van den Goorbergh (chairman), Diana van Everdingen and Bernard ter Haar.

 Wim van den Goorbergh

 Wim van den Goorbergh (1948) has an economic background.
 Until 2002 he was CFO and vice president of the board of Rabobank.
 After that he held various board positions, amongst others as member of the supervisory board of BNG Bank and NIBC Bank.

 Bernard ter Haar (1955) is physicist and economist.
 For thirty years he worked at the central government of the Netherlands, amongst others at the Ministry of Finance as Director Financial Markets and at the Ministry of Social Affairs and Employment as Director-General Social Security and Integration.
 He still fulfils temporary assignments for the government and holds various board positions.